josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/📠_when_truth_becomes_a_trade.md

 ---

-## 🎞️ Constellation

-- **Books**
-  - *The Binding* (Bridget Collins) — memories literally bound into books, commodified, and traded.
-  - *Never Let Me Go* (Kazuo Ishiguro) — lives treated as contractual commodities under a façade of care.
-  - *Fahrenheit 451* (Ray Bradbury) — knowledge destroyed or traded away to maintain governance comfort.

-- **Films**
-  - *Eternal Sunshine of the Spotless Mind* — memory erasure sold as a service.
-  - *The Truman Show* — truth transformed into a monetised spectacle; authenticity itself a contract breach.
-  - *The Lobster* — absurd contractual rules turning intimacy into state-enforced currency.
-  - *Minority Report* — predictive futures commodified into contracts before they occur.

----

 ## 🌱 Help From Us

 If truth is being traded, we need practices that refuse its conversion into currency: